tkinsella/tools/README.md

  - macLookup : Used to lookup the Manufacturer of a MAC addresses.
  - nampFormat : Friendly nmap output formatter
  - subnet.py : Subnet Calculator
+ - perms.py : Enter Symbolic or Numeric Permission notation and receive the other as output